AlhHabibah/CapstoneProject/starter/README.md

 Setting the FLASK_APP variable to app.py directs flask to use the this file to find the application.

 ## Models:
-Movies model defined with attributes title and release date Actors model defined with attributes name, age and gender You can find the models in models.py file.
+Movies model defined with attributes title and release date.
+Actors model defined with attributes name, age and gender.
+You can find the models in models.py file.
 Local Postgres DATABASE details are available in setup.sh file for reference.

 ## Endpoints
 ### Movies
 #### GET /movies
 ##### Public
-Fetches all the movies from the database
+Fetches all the movies from the database.
-Request arguments: None
+Request arguments: None.
-Returns: A list of movies contain key:value pairs of id, title and release_date
+Returns: A list of movies contain key:value pairs of id, title and release_date.
 ##### Response
 ```{
   "success": true,